wp-plugins/relevanssi/readme.txt

 Relevanssi also supports custom post types.

+With Relevanssi, you can also get Google-style "Did you mean?" suggestions, when search fails to produce results.
+These suggestions are based on successful user searches.

 In addition of post and page content (including tags and categories), Relevanssi can index comments and pingbacks.
 It can also expand shortcodes in post content before indexing, so that everything the user sees on the entry page will be included in the index.